ManoloMancelli/HadesVR_Remix/docs/Wand_Mega.md

 ![1](img/imu_chip.png)

-7. Upload the Firmware to your Arduino Uno
+7. Upload the Firmware to your Arduino Mega

 8. Open Serial Monitor again.
 It should now show you this: